 Still the only fifth string capo worth putting on a banjo.
-Available in nickel plated, plain brass, or gold plated finish.
+Available in nickel plated or plain brass finish.

 Fifth String Capo